 Single-Family Residential: The development in the District is being marketed as Water Crest on Lake Conroe.
-As of May 4, 2020, the District consisted of 441 completed homes (439 occupied), 71 homes under construction (43 homes under contract and 23 homes are not sold), and 158 vacant developed lots.
-Homes in the District have an average sales price of approximately \$260,000.
-As of May 4, 2020, the estimated population in the District based upon 3.5 persons per occupied single-family residence was 1,537.
-In addition, there are approximately 23 acres within the District for recreational facilities, including approximately 4 acres upon which a recreation center has been constructed which includes a playground, two pools and parking lot.
+As of June 2022, the District consisted of 765 completed and occupied homes and 5 vacant developed lots.
+New homes in the District have an average sales price of approximately \$350,000.
+As of June 2022, the estimated population in the District based upon 3.5 persons per occupied single-family residence was 2,678.
+In addition, there are approximately 24 acres within the District for recreational facilities, including approximately 4 acres upon which a recreation center has been constructed which includes a playground, two pools and parking lot.